Stratadigm/tpi_rest/README.md

 <A name="toc1_4" title="App" />
 ## App  ##

 Mobile app needs to be very simple.
-Should use location and camera for posting data.
+Dagger v2 for DI is optional.

+Must have basic modules (networking, storage etc.) and Activities/Fragments to allow User to login/register/logou.
+Simple unobtrusive drop down menu in top right/left corner with option to logout at any time.

+Must have List/Recyclerview of Venues & Thalis.
+Each entry in list of Venues to be selectable to activate new Thali entry Activity for selected Venue.
+Each entry in list of Thalis to be selectable to either show an image or signal Intent to Camera to take a photo and upload.

 Preferable to avoid any and all javascript in browser version.
 Need to consider data contributors with older phones/computers so app needs to be very basic.
 Should have some basic user validationinterface for Google/Facebook oAuth2, some basic data input functionality and ability to post that data to a server.
 Ability to get data and display tpi at user's location is secondary.